 - CYP11A1 – this enzyme is necessary for the production of all steroid hormones.
-It acts as an anti-inflammatory agent but can increase susceptibility to allergies.
+It acts as an anti-inflammatory agent but may increase susceptibility to allergies.

 - CYP11B2 – produces aldosterone, which helps conserve sodium.
-Some CYP11B2 gene variants increase the risk of having high blood pressure and heart disease.
+Some CYP11B2 gene variants have been associated with high blood pressure and heart disease.

 - CYP17A1 – produces testosterone.
-Some gene variants increase the risk of high blood pressure, heart disease, Alzheimer’s and cancer.
+Some gene variants have been linked to high blood pressure, heart disease, Alzheimer’s and cancer.

-- CYP19A1 – produces estrogen and affects a variety of processes in the body, including fat production and distribution, bone density, female fertility and brain function.
-Gene variants can increase the risk of having migraines, osteoporosis, hardening of the arteries, Alzheimer’s, and estrogen-sensitive cancers.
+- CYP19A1 – produces estrogen and affects a variety of processes in the body, including fat production and distribution, bone density, female fertility, and brain function.
+Gene variants have been linked to migraines, osteoporosis, hardening of the arteries, Alzheimer’s, and estrogen-sensitive cancers.

 - CYP21A2 – helps produce cortisol and aldosterone, while it lowers testosterone levels.
 Variants that decrease enzyme activity are fairly common.
 They cause more masculine traits in women and lower fertility in both sexes.
-However, these people also have a lower risk of having mood and stress-related disorders.
+However, these variants have also been associated with a lower risk of having mood and stress-related disorders.